MikeSpa/defi-project/README.md

 - [x] Add Events
 - [ ] Move asset from comp to aave
 - [ ] Move front end into diff repo
-- [ ] Same for Uniswap with arbitrage stuff
+- [ ] Remove contracts not related to StakingContract: flashloan stuff, uniswap, ...
 - [ ] refactoring of deploy_staking_contract
 - [ ] get second account and differentiate between deployer ans user in tests